Privacy Policy

 We collect information that you voluntarily submit when you:

-3.2 Automated Collection Through System Operation
+3.3 Automated Collection Through System Operation

-When you access or use the Service, certain technical and usage-related information is collected automatically through secure server processes, including IP address, browser and device information, session identifiers and timestamps, navigation patterns, and service request lifecycle data.
+When you access or use the Service, certain technical and usage-related information is collected automatically through secure server processes, including IP address, browser and device information, session identifiers and timestamps, navigation patterns, workflow step transitions, and service request lifecycle data.
 This information is generated as part of normal system operation and is used for authentication enforcement, abuse prevention, performance optimization, audit traceability, and security monitoring.

-3.3 AI Processing Interactions
+3.4 AI Processing Interactions

-3.4 Security and Monitoring Systems
+3.5 Security and Monitoring Systems

 Where the GDPR or similar data protection laws apply, we process Personal Data only where we have a valid legal basis.
 The legal bases we rely upon depend on the nature of the interaction with the Service and the specific processing activity involved.